Mathematics Internships

 In some industries, it's almost impossible to get hired full-time without first completing an internship.
 And many internships turn into full-time jobs after graduation, since employers are more likely to hire someone they already know well.
 Recent graduates from our department have held internships in banking, insurance, and finance, and at government labs and agencies.

 To land a good internship and spare yourself stress, start early.
-For a summer position, you can prepare a well-edited resume and begin identifying potential employers in late fall or January.
+For a summer position, you can prepare a well-edited résumé and begin identifying potential employers in late fall or January.

 To find an internship, look at the websites of companies or government agencies you'd like to work for.
-You can also research internships and get resume help through Hofstra's Career Hub.
+You can also research internships and get résumé help through Hofstra's Career Hub.

 Some online resources on internships:

-- Internship and Career Information in Industry, Research Institutions, and Government Labs - This site lists internships and other career information for corporations as well as government and non-profit institution.
+- Internship and Career Information in Industry, Research Institutions, and Government Labs - This site lists internships and other career information for corporations as well as government and nonprofit institution.

 Maintained by the Society for Industrial and Applied Mathematics